xiangcatherine/ruby-object/README.md

 create two accessor methods, a 'getter' and a 'setter', so that those properties can be manipulated after the object is instantiated.

+**Note**: Create both a 'getter' and 'setter' for one property at a time.

 To check that your code is working correctly, go to the root of the repo and run `bin/rake test spec/person_spec.rb`;
 if all tests are passing, you've done it right!